rupeshv2121/SCD-Profile-Score-SWOC/CONTRIBUTING.md

-## ✨ Contributing to PuckMaster ✨
+## ✨ Contributing to SCD-Profile-Score ✨

-Welcome to PuckMaster under the Aegis Nimbus umbrella!
+Welcome to **SCD-Profile-Score**.
 We're excited to have you here and appreciate your interest in contributing to this awesome project.
 Whether you’re helping with code improvements, reporting bugs, or adding features, your contribution makes a difference! 😊 This guide will walk you through the steps to make your first contribution.

 ## 🌟 Creating Your First Pull Request
 Follow these steps to submit your first pull request (PR):